 The allowance for credit losses incorporates an estimate of lifetime expected credit losses and is recorded on each asset upon origination or acquisition.
 The starting point for the estimate of the allowance for credit losses is historical loss information, which includes losses from modifications of receivables to borrowers experiencing financial difficulty.
-The Company uses a probability of default/loss given default model to determine the allowance for credit losses.
+The Company uses a weighted-average remaining maturity model to determine the allowance for credit losses.
 An assessment of whether a borrower is experiencing financial difficulty is made on the date of a modification.